We have five factories and 19 years of experience in plant extracts

 Precautions with Lycopene Supplements:

 - Allergic Reactions: As with any supplement, there's a risk of allergic reactions.
-If you experience any unusual symptoms after starting a Lycopene supplement, discontinue use and consult a healthcare provider.
+If you experience any unusual symptoms after starting a lycopene supplement, discontinue use and consult a healthcare provider.

 - Interactions with Medications: Certain supplements can interact with medications, potentially reducing their effectiveness or causing adverse effects.

-- Overdose Risk: While Lycopene is generally considered safe, excessive intake can lead to side effects.
+- Overdose Risk: While lycopene is generally considered safe, excessive intake can lead to side effects.
 Stick to the recommended dosage and monitor your intake.

-In conclusion, Lycopene supplements can be a valuable addition to your health regimen when dietary intake is insufficient.
+In conclusion, lycopene supplements can be a valuable addition to your health regimen when dietary intake is insufficient.
 However, they should be used judiciously and under the guidance of a healthcare professional to ensure safety and effectiveness.
 Always prioritize a balanced diet as the primary source of nutrients, and consider supplements as a supportive measure when necessary.

 8. Interactions with Medications and Other Nutrients